Skip to Content

 Coffee espresso

-Concluding the Italian dining experience is the Digestivo, a course featuring beverages specifically intended to aid in digestion.
-Some of the most popular Italian digestives include:
+Digestive ( Digestivo ) is a course featuring beverages specifically intended to aid in digestion.
+Some of the most popular Italian digestives are :

 • Grappa: A grape-based brandy